Preimplantation Genetic Diagnosis by Next Generation Sequencing (NGS)

 • Preimplantation Genetic Screening (PGS), consisting of the genetic study of the embryo’s genome in order to determine their chromosomal arrangement and in this way, selecting chromosomally normal (euploid) embryos for implantation, increasing pregnancy success rates in IVF.

-• Preimplantation Genetic Diagnosis (PGD), allowing the detection of a specific mutation in the embryos, a powerful tool for those couples resorting to IVF to prevent a single-gene disorder being passed on to their children (e.g. cystic fibrosis).
+• Preimplantation Genetic Diagnosis (PGD), allowing the detection of a specific mutation in the embryos, a powerful tool for those couples resorting to IVF to prevent a single-gene disorder being passed on to their children (e.g. cystic fibrosis, Thalassemia).

-iBaby launched this new NGS testing after conducting an extensive validation study, based on the comparison of PGS results by NGS to well established aCGH, with more than hundreds embryos diagnosed and 100% diagnosis correspondence by both techniques.
+iBaby launched this new NGS testing after conducting an extensive validation study, based on the comparison of PGS results by NGS to well established aCGH, with more than hundreds embryos diagnosed.